matejsvajger/laravel-distillery/README.md

 There you have it, a paginated list of Product models.

 _What!?
-This is just like Laravels' Paginator!
-Right, we'll want to filter it too?
-Ok, carry on._
+This is just like Laravel's Paginator!_ Right, we'll want to filter it too, eh?
+Ok, carry on.

 ### Filtering

 Distillery comes with an Artisan generator command that scaffolds your filter classes for existing models.
-Signature has two required parameters: `'distillery:filter {filter} {model}'`
+Signature has two parameters: `'distillery:filter {filter} {model?}'`

 For example if we want to filter the above product list with a search query on `name` and `description` we'll need a search filter for product model.
 Let's create it: